mbehymer/harp-resume/docs/index.md

 __Alleva__

 - Created a dashboard using test data given by Alleva to test new software the company was utilizing
-- Learned to test and utilize new startup software and programs
+- Learned to test and utilize new startup software and programs <!-- What was the software and what were the programs? -->

 ### Skills